EmanuelAfessa/EmanuelAfessa/README.md

 I am a data scientist curious and fascinated by all data science projects.
 However, my main experience focuses on deep learning algorithms and computer vision.

-I am intrested in collaborating in "human impact" data science projects.
+I am interested in collaborating in "human impact" data science projects.